How Running Starts Can Leave Your Reader Behind

 Running starts have several weaknesses.
 First, they occupy the place where readers expect to see the noun or subject of a sentence.
 By placing a running start in this position, your reader must predict (even guess) what the sentence is about, slowing their processing.
 This task also creates more work for readers, violating the number one writing principle of making the reader’s job easy.

-Running starts also create wordy phrases that work against clarity and increase your word count.
-This construction also uses a weak verb, draining the sentence of its power, and passive voice, which weakens the story.
+Also, running starts create wordy phrases that work against clarity and increase your word count.
+Running starts also often use a weak verb, draining the sentence of its power, and passive voice, which weakens the story.
 All these factors are lethal to clear writing.

 How can you revise running starts?

 When revising a sentence with a running start, identify the true subject of the sentence.
-Then place that subject at the beginning of the sentence, snuggled up to a verb.
+Then place that subject at the beginning of the sentence, right next to a verb.

 Example 1